technicat/fedicat/README.md

 ## Roadmap

-I have a Session wrapper around TootClient that maintains additional state and facilitates loading, saving, and switching among multiple active logins, which I would like to move into this package (and maybe move the TootSDK extensions into TootSDK).
+- I have a Session wrapper around TootClient that maintains additional state and facilitates loading, saving, and switching among multiple active logins, which I would like to move into this package
+- Maybe move the TootSDK extensions into TootSDK (but it's kind of nice to maintain this modularity)
+- Ideally I'd like to remove all the platform checking (i.e. remove TootSDKFlavour) in TootSDK and take care of that here.
+Already removed TootSDKFeature.
+- Platform-specific version checks, e.g. Pixelfed versions, in addition to Mastodon API version checks.